The Wizarding World of Harry Potter Book Clubs

 I’ll admit it.
 I don’t like wizards, and I didn’t read the Harry Potter books, at least not at first.
 Like many students, I fell in love with the Harry Potter movies.
 It wasn’t until after the sixth movie that a friend threatened to disown me if I didn’t brush the dust off the set she knew was on my bookcase and get reading.
 About five days later, I emerged from the final chapter with tears in my eyes and a love for characters that don’t even really exist.

 Several years ago I started reading the books aloud, one a year, to my oldest child at home.
 It is fun to watch him grow with Harry, the way many children have.
-However, it wasn’t until I saw the Scholastic Book Club this year that I considered reading Harry in the classroom.
+However, it wasn’t until I saw the Harry Potter Reading Club this year that I considered reading Harry in the classroom.
 It’s an exciting prospect to bring the characters and magical world alive inside my inner-city classroom where magic rarely seems real.

 Starting a Club

 The books are not easy reads for most of my kids.
 That’s why the book club idea spoke to me.
 I love working with smaller groups of children who are excited about a topic.
 We used our beginning-of-the-year reading inventory to decide which children had the ability to go the full distance with these books.
 Those students will be pulled each Friday afternoon to discuss chapters and participate in mini-activities that guide their reading.
 The students infect each other with their passion, and even students outside the club feel encouraged to pick up weightier books.